 Cone Beam Computed Tomography

 Our J Morita Veraviewepocs F40 Cone Beam Computed Tomography (CBCT) Scanner allows us to image the inside, and around your tooth in 3D.
 This greatly enhances diagnostic accuracy.
-This digital imaging system enable us to visualize complete root canal anatomy and surrounding bone by taking slices through the tissues.
+This digital imaging system enables us to visualize complete root canal anatomy and surrounding bone by taking slices through the tissues.
 This enhances our ability to predict what is inside the tooth, and disease around the tooth can be more accurately diagnosed.
 This leads to enhanced treatment planning and the ability to target treatment where it is necessary, leading to quicker and easier treatment and often reducing the overall costs of treatment.
 Not every tooth that needs a root canal will need 3D imaging according to the American Association of Endodontists.
 Following their guidelines, our doctors and staff will your needs.
 Currently, our CBCT scanner is located in our Viera-Suntree office.

 Endodontic Associates of Brevard carefully chooses which and when radiographs are taken.
 There are many guidelines that we follow.
 Radiographs allow us to see everything we cannot see with our own eyes.
 Radiographs enable us to detect cavities in between your teeth, determine bone level, and analyze the health of your bone.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.